awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 ### Hello World component recipe<a name="recipe-example-hello-world"></a>

 The following recipe describes a Hello World component that runs a Python script\.
-This component supports Linux and accepts a `Message` parameter that AWS IoT Greengrass passes as an argument to the Python script\.
+This component supports all platforms and accepts a `Message` parameter that AWS IoT Greengrass passes as an argument to the Python script\.
 This is the recipe for the Hello World component in the [Getting started tutorial](getting-started.md)\.

 ------
 #### [ JSON ]